opensearch-project/documentation-website/_data-prepper/pipelines/dlq.md

 DQL supports the following DLQ objects:

-* `pluginId` : The ID of the plugin which resulted in the event being DLQ’ed.
+* `pluginId` : The ID of the plugin where the event sent to the DLQ originated.
 * `pluginName` : The name of the plugin.
 * `failedData` : An object that contains the failed object and it's options.
 This object is unique to each plugin.
 * `pipelineName` : The name of the Data Prepper pipeline where the event failed.